openlibhums/memory-alpha/content/pages/support/submission/submission-webpage.md

 If an edit was made to this copyright notice through the **Submission page items**, it would change on both pages.

 In the **Submission page items list**, you can see all the areas that function like this.
-All of the options displayed as ‘Linked to’ can be edited through either **Submission page items** or **Submission settings**.
+All of the options displayed as 'Linked to' can be edited through either **Submission page items** or **Submission settings**.

 ![" "](../../support/images/submission-page-item-list.png)